Apple Sauce:

 Apple sauce in a dish, with cinnamon sticks

-The possibilities with apple sauce are endless!
+The possibilities with apple sauce are truly endless!

 • Add nutmeg or cloves for a warm, spiced flavor.